 Round 6: Starter off with China and Cuba at the top.
 Cuba suffered another stumble and lost at the hands of Ukraine.
 China did well and won well over Israel.
 Russia had another victory, this time over Israel and USA confidently beat Egypt.

 Round 7: Cuba struggled with another loss against India.
-The game between Ukraine and China was tight and ended in a draw.
+The match between Ukraine and China was as tight as chasing jackpot in slot games and the round ended up in a draw.
 USA took a comfortable victory over Israel and Hungary enjoyed a win over Egypt.
 Russia struggled in this round and lost against Armenia.

 Round 8: This saw Armenia, Russia, USA and China celebrate success over India, Egypt, Ukraine and Cuba respectively.
 Israel and Hungary ended with a draw.